wrex/rexs.tips/content/en/guitar/tests/_index.md

 A kitchen timer will keep you honest about time.

-Track streaks by marking a big red X on a wall-calendar (or with an app like [strides](https://apps.apple.com/us/app/strides-goals-habits-tracker/id672401817) on iOS or [loop](https://play.google.com/store/apps/details?id=org.isoron.uhabits&hl=en_US)
+Track streaks by marking a big red X on a wall-calendar each day you practice (or use an app like [strides](https://apps.apple.com/us/app/strides-goals-habits-tracker/id672401817) on iOS or [loop](https://play.google.com/store/apps/details?id=org.isoron.uhabits&hl=en_US)